nickoneill/go-publisher/README.md

 This publishing framework fixes these issues for me.
 I write markdown files that are saved to Dropbox so I can edit or create a post from almost any device.
 New posts are automatically detected, site files built and transferred to my server without me having to click any buttons or tweak any settings.
 Additionally, new links in Pinboard with a certain tag are pulled in and saved as posts at regular intervals.
 Just.
 Fucking.
 Write.

+See the longer form post I wrote on this kind of thing [on my blog](http://blog.nickoneill.name/this-is-how-i-blog.html).

 Also, go-publisher is a dumb name.
 It needs something clever.

 ### Foundations: